grimmpp/home-assistant-eltako/README.md

 * [OpenHAB Binding for EnOcean/Binding](https://github.com/fruggy83/openocean)

 # Contribution and Support to this Project
 I'm really happy to provide a more and more growing Home Assistant Eltako Integration by this project.
 The size of this integration is getting much bigger than the use cases I've realized at home, the variety of supported devices is increasing and the stability of the integraiton is getting to a professional level.
 On the other side it is getting hard to keep this level of development speed and operational quality.
-I want to going in building up a professional development and testing environment for which I need support in devices and/or money.
+I'm about to build up a professional development and testing environment so that the quality can even improved and futher features can still be delivered in a short time frame.
+You can support this activity in sending devices and/or money.

 In general, you can contribute to this project by:
 * Support users in the Home Assistant Community ([Eltako “Baureihe 14 – RS485” (Enocean) Debugging](https://community.home-assistant.io/t/eltako-baureihe-14-rs485-enocean-debugging))